 I joined Moneybox in 2015 as their first full-time employee.
 Upon my first coffee with the founders, they held a napkin sketch and the desire to empower a new generation of investors.
-At the time I left the company, we had taken Moneybox from pre-launch to over 180,000 investors with a 5-star rated application on both Android and iOS.
+When I left the company, we had taken Moneybox from pre-launch to over 300,000 investors with a 5-star rated application on both Android and iOS.
 It has since been featured numerous times on the App Store’s ‘Today’ screen.

-I analysed a variety of consumer investment products from Britain and abroad, documenting their registration flows, features, communication style, and brand.
+We began by analysing a variety of consumer investment products from Britain and abroad, documenting their registration flows, features, communication style, and brand.
 Subsequently, I created an audit detailing where Moneybox could best its competitors and used this to inform design decisions in the early stages.

 Getting users invested

 I had many ideas for how a registration flow could be implemented ranging from story-driven interfaces to conversational interfaces.

 I prototyped a number of directions for the team to help them understand how the experience would feel.
 Ultimately, the team settled on a standard screen-by-screen registration flow as it afforded us the flexibility to easily modify and test new designs quickly.

 We tested our initial prototype flow with over 20 people in our target audience to help find areas for improvement.
 We received great feedback about language being overly complex for the majority of users, so we redefined our terminology and documented it.